SRAlexander/Angular-AssistanceChatBot/README.md

 Azure info:-

-Create an account if you don't have one. https://azure.microsoft.com/en-gb/free/
+Create an account if you don't have one. https://azure.microsoft.com/en-gb/free/.
+Select New > Virtual Machines > Create Virtual Machine.
+Fill in the details requested and continue.
+(Windows Server Datacenter 2016).